 Take the CliftonStrengths assessment to discover your top 5 strengths, and download the bestselling StrengthsFinder 2.0 e-book.

 This report not only shows you your leadership style, and so much more about yourself, it also gives ideas of how to understand and communicate with others according to their personality type!

 The 5 Love Languages® profile will help you understand how you express love and which expressions of love tend to be most meaningful to you.

 This profile will show you your emotional communication preference, and will help you to connect and deepen your relationships with others.

-Contains one access code for StrengthsFinder for students and one code for StrengthsFinder for adults, plus a talent scavenger exercise for parents of children age 9 and under.
+This book published by Gallup empowers you to embrace your individual parenting style, by discovering and developing each family members’ talents and strengths.
+The book contains one access code for StrengthsFinder for students and one code for StrengthsFinder for adults, plus a talent scavenger exercise for parents of children age 9 and under.